ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 **Find Anomalies** - "Are there outliers in the self-reported mental health severities that suggest response bias or survey trolls?" (e.g. 1/10 for insomnia but 10/10 for OCD; 1/10 anxiety but 10/10 for depression, OCD and insomnia)
   - Invalid or illogical responses could indicate issues regarding misinterpretation of survey questions, problems with self-response surveys, and/or presence of "trolls".

-**Retrieve value: What is the most commonly reported favourite genre for specific age groups for those with high mental health conditions scores**
-- For those with high scores, there may be age-related differences in music genre preferences

-**Compute derived value: What is the average age associated with each favourite genre?**
-- Understanding the average age associated with each favorite genre helps identify generational trends in music preferences.

-**Determine range: Find range of ages reporting high mental health scores for each condition**
-- Broader or narrower ranges can express how self-reported mental health conditions vary across age groups and may align with trends showing that younger generations are more likely to rate their mental health as more severe [APA, 2019](https://www.apa.org/monitor/2019/01/gen-z).

 ## Preliminary Sketches (~250 words)